 The Plan covers kidney and cornea transplants.
 For kidney transplants done in conjunction with an eligible major transplant, please refer to "Transplant Services."
-You also have the option for benefits for Living Donor Kidney Transplant Services provided by Mayo Clinic.
-Please refer to "Hospital Inpatient Services" in the "Summary of Benefits" section and below in this section for additional information.

 Inpatient Medical Services

 Medical care by a professional provider when you are an inpatient for a condition not related to surgery, pregnancy or Mental Illness, except as specifically provided herein: